Electronic Technologies, Associates of Applied Science

 Recommended Course Sequence Semesters Offered Credit Hours

-Semester 1 (Fall)
+First Semester (Fall)

-CETT 1409 - DC/AC Circuits Fall, Spring 4
+CETT 1409 - DC-AC Circuits Fall, Spring 4

 CETT 1449 - Digital Systems Fall, Spring 4